gnanendrart/Olympic-Visualzation/README.md

 - https://www.kaggle.com/the-guardian/olympic-games#summer.csv
 - https://www.kaggle.com/the-guardian/olympic-games#dictionary.csv

-The file contains an interactive visulation of Olympic medals won by each country over years and also the no of medals won by both the genders seperately.
-The plots can seen by hovering on a country for which, you want to see the medal count.
+Created an interactive visualization of Olympic medals won by each country over years and also the no of medals won by both the genders separately.
+The plots can be seen by hovering on a country for which, you want to see the medal count.
 The world map displayed is a choropleth world map displayed.
 The choropleth maps present are based on Population and GDP percapita income.